webrogue-runtime/webrogue-runtime.github.io/demos/dynamic/index.md

 </div>

 <div id="noJavaScript">
     Warning!
 You browser does not supports JavaScript or it is turned off.
-This demo will not work.
+This runtime will not work.
     <br/><br/>
 </div>
 <script type='text/javascript'>